Provided by the National Highway Traffic Safety Administration

 Remedy

-Dealers will inspect the steering column serial numbers and replace the steering column as necessary, free of charge.
-Owner notification letters are expected to be mailed April 24, 2025.
+The instrument panel cluster software will be updated by a dealer or through an over-the-air (OTA) update, free of charge.
+Owner notification letters are expected to be mailed September 2, 2025.
 Owners may contact Ford customer service at 1-866-436-7332.
-Ford’s number for this recall is 25S20.
+Ford’s number for this recall is 25S88.

 Summary